f-droid/fdroid-website/_posts/2018-04-27-this-week-in-fdroid.md

   There will probably be more unstable v1.3 alphas since there were a lot of library updates, so please test!
 And don't upgrade unless you're really willing to use an alpha.
 * CiaranG put androguard on the build server, which should finally fix [admin#65](https://gitlab.com/fdroid/admin/issues/65).
 This means that users of the Privileged Extension will finally be able to leave Unknown Sources off.
 It should also fix the arabic names and blank names.
 * The $22K grant for translation workflow has been officially confirmed.
 It will include some web dev work.
 It is expected that this will happen in June.
-Get in touch with _hc if you're interested in working on this.
 * [Liberapay](https://liberapay.com/): The [F-Droid Data team](https://liberapay.com/F-Droid-Data) is currently receiving €61.05 per week from 144 patrons, making it the 5th largest team on Liberapay.
 Help us get that 3rd position back!
 * If you hadn't noticed yet, **Bubu** made F-Droid accounts on Mastodon ([@fdroidorg](https://mastodon.technology/@fdroidorg)) and Twitter ([@fdroidorg](https://twitter.com/fdroidorg)).
 We've been surprised and excited that our Mastodon has proven much more popular than our Twitter!
 The set-up automatically mirrors everything between the two accounts, and Bubu has been doing a good job of pushing regular updates and answering people's questions.